 The Estate of Marie Antoinette contains The Queen’s Hamlet, a little town built by Marie Antoinette mainly to educate her children.
 It contains models of traditional Normandy buildings.
 This is located behind Petit Trianon, which was Marie Antoinette’s favourite place of respite.

 I think it’s fairly clear that I really disliked the crowds.
-To the point where I don’t know if I would ever go back to Versailles knowing I would have to deal with them again.
+To the point where I don’t know if I would ever go back to the Palace of Versailles knowing I would have to deal with them again.
 BUT I am really glad I have been here once, and seen with my own eyes this amazing, extravagant, completely over-the-top place.
 Even though I had seen many pictures and stories, it’s experiencing the scale of it all that is worth the effort.
 I will perhaps consider going back to see the parts that I missed which can be done separately, or perhaps choose one of the behind-the-sceens style tours available to be able to get more information and avoid the crowd.

 The Gardens are another story, and they are lovely to wander in, and I would gladly while away an afternoon in the sunshine here.

-A must see day trip from Paris!
+A must see day tour from Paris!